 Synopsis

 What lies behind London’s youth violence crisis?
 What is its impact on the mental health of its victims?
-How are their families and the wider community affected?
+How are the families of our young people and the wider community affected?

-Mental health nurse Dorcas Gwata has worked closely with vulnerable young people involved in the knife crime, sexual exploitation, drug use and poor mental health that are associated with gangs.
-In The Street Clinic, she invites us to accompany her in her work with those exposed to gang violence by virtue of where they live.
-By meeting young people on the street and on their terms, Dorcas demonstrates that with care and support it is possible for young people to work through trauma, depression and anxiety and towards recovery and a better future.
+Mental health nurse Dorcas Gwata has worked closely with vulnerable young people who, by virtue of where they live, are exposed to the knife crime, sexual exploitation, drug use and poor mental health associated with gangs.
+In The Street Clinic, we accompany her in her work as she meets young people on the street and on their terms.

-Drawing on her own experiences of loss and social injustice, and twenty-five years on the NHS frontline, Dorcas offers a bird’s-eye view of London: its multicultural population, wealth inequalities, tireless healthcare professionals, and an NHS that doesn’t always work for everyone.
-Exploring some uncomfortable truths about British society, The Street Clinic is a story of vulnerability, but also of resilience, strength and, ultimately, hope.
+Drawing on her own experiences of loss and social injustice, and twenty-five years on the NHS front line, Dorcas offers a bird’s-eye view of London: its multicultural population, wealth inequalities, tireless healthcare professionals, and an NHS that doesn’t always work for everyone.
+A story of uncomfortable truths about British society, The Street Clinic is also a story of resilience, strength and, ultimately, hope.